POSITION: Experiential Education Instructor

-PROGRAM GOALS: Overnight and 4 Hour “Living History” Field Trips aboard historic ships.
+PROGRAM GOALS: Deliver a 5 Hour “Living History” Field Trips aboard historic ships.
 This program is designed to fulfill the requirements of the California State Dept. of Education Frameworks for History – Social Science.
-Using the medium of role-playing and hands on activity, we create a cooperative learning environment for the students to develop the life skills of self-respect, respect for others, listening, and meaning of responsibility.
-The students should finish the program with a greater awareness of the role of history in their lives, and an appreciation of San Francisco’s maritime heritage.
+Using the medium of role-playing and hands on activity, we create a cooperative learning environment for the students to develop the life skills of self-respect, respect for others, active listening, problem-solving, and teamwork.
+The students should finish the program with a greater awareness of the role of history in their lives, and an appreciation of San Francisco’s maritime heritage and their National Parks.

 PRINCIPAL RESPONSIBILITIES AND DUTIES:

-- Demonstrate the ability to utilize the program’s characters in role play to dramatically and effectively engage the students and meet the goals and objectives of the program, as described in the staff training manual and teacher’s guides.
+- Demonstrate the ability to utilize the program’s characters in role play to engage the students and meet the goals and objectives of the program, as described in the staff training manual and teacher’s guides dramatically and effectively.

 - Willingness to perform all roles

 - Maintaining equipment and areas of the ship used for the program